Arduino-IRremote/Arduino-IRremote/README.md

 ```
 <br/>

-# Common problem with IRremote
+# Common issues when using IRremote
-Or *"I build a gadged with 2 motors controlled by IR and the [IR stops after the first motor command](https://github.com/Arduino-IRremote/Arduino-IRremote?tab=readme-ov-file#receiving-stops-after-analogwrite-or-tone-or-after-running-a-motor)"*.<br/>
+Or *"I build a gadget with 2 motors controlled by IR and the [IR stops after the first motor command](https://github.com/Arduino-IRremote/Arduino-IRremote?tab=readme-ov-file#receiving-stops-after-analogwrite-or-tone-or-after-running-a-motor)"*.<br/>
 This is due to the fact, that the motor control by AnalogWrite() uses the same timer as IR receiving.<br/>
 See [this table](https://github.com/Arduino-IRremote/Arduino-IRremote?tab=readme-ov-file#timer-and-pin-usage) for the list of timers and pins.

-# Using the new library version for old examples
+# Migrating legacy projects to the latest version
-This library has been refactored, breaking backward compatibility with the old version, on which many examples on the Internet are based.
+This library has been refactored, breaking backward compatibility with the old version, on which many examples on the Internet are based.<br/>
+If your code uses `irrecv.decode(&results)`, it is written for Version 2.x.
+This library (Version 4.x) now uses a simpler `IrReceiver.decode()` syntax.
+See the Conversion guide below.

-## New features of version 4.5
+## New features and changes in version 4.5
 - Support for **multiple receiver instances**.<br/>
 `irparams_struct irparams` is now member of `IRrecv`.
 Thus `rawDataPtr` (pointer to irparams) was removed from `IrReceiver.decodedIRData`.<br/>
 Old `IrReceiver.decodedIRData.rawDataPtr->rawbuf` is now `IrReceiver.irparams.rawbuf`, the same holds for `IrReceiver.irparams.rawlen`.